fyquah/fyquah.github.io/_posts/2017-07-22-estimating-parameters-of-a-uniform-distribution.md

 $$

 Applying the terms we've obtained above, we'd arrive at the following equation.
-I would once again leave most of the messy maths to the reader.
+I would once again leave out most of the messy maths.

 $$